cescoffier/quarkus-openshift-workshop/docs/docs/hero-microservice.md

 ## The Hero Service

-At the heart of the Super Hero application comes Heroes.
+At the heart of the Super Hero application come _heroes_.

-We need to expose a REST API allowing CRUD operations on Super Heroes.
+We need to expose a REST API allowing CRUD operations on _super heroes_.
 This microservice is, let’s say, a *classical* microservice.
-It uses HTTP to expose a REST API and internally store data into a database.
+It uses HTTP to expose a REST API, and it internally stores data into a database.

 This service will be used by the *fight* microservice.

 ![hero-architecture](target/rest-physical-architecture.svg)

-In the following sections, you learn:
+In the following sections, you will learn:

--   how to create a new Quarkus application using Red Hat DeveloperHub.
+* how to create a new _Quarkus_ application using _Red Hat Developer Hub_, and
--   how to implement REST API using JAX-RS.
+* how to implement REST API using JAX-RS, and
--   how to compose your application using CDI beans.
+* how to compose your application using CDI beans, and
--   how to access your database using Hibernate with Panache.
+* how to access your database using Hibernate with Panache, and
--   how to use transactions.
+* how to use transactions, and
--   how to enable OpenAPI and Swagger-UI.
+* how to enable OpenAPI and Swagger-UI.

-But first, let’s describe our service.
+First, let’s describe our service.
 The Super Heroes microservice stores super-heroes, with their names, powers, and so on.
 The REST API allows adding, removing, listing, and picking a random hero from the stored set.

 Nothing outstanding but a good first step to discover Quarkus.

 ## Directory Structure

-Once you bootstrap the project, you get the following directory structure with a few Java classes and other artifacts :
+Once you bootstrap the project, you get the following directory structure with a few Java classes and other artifacts:

 ![hero-directory-structure](target/hero-directory-structure.svg)

-It generates the following in the hero-service folder:
+It generates the following in the `hero-service` folder:

 * the Maven structure with a `pom.xml`
 * an `io.quarkus.workshop.superheroes.hero.HeroResource` resource exposed on `/api/heroes`